KangqiaoLiu/KangqiaoLiu.github.io/_pages/research.md

   * Noise and fluctuations of the stochastic gradient descent (SGD) algorithm in deep learning with a finite learning rate.[[ICML 2021]](http://proceedings.mlr.press/v139/liu21ad.html)
   * Fundamental properties of the minibatch noise in discrete-time SGD.[[ICLR 2022 Spotlight]](https://openreview.net/forum?id=uorVGbWV5sw)
   * Stationary distribution and power-law escape rate from a local minimum for minibatch SGD.[[ICML 2022]](https://proceedings.mlr.press/v162/mori22a.html)

+* **Quantum thermodynamics and information thermodynamics**
+  * Construction of a new type of quantum information engine that can store useful work cumulatively and transport a quantum particle unidirectionally by harnessing purely quantum fluctuations with the aid of Maxwell's demon.
+Maximum power and maxmum transport velocity are well-defined and optimal operation time is specified.
+Improved definition of the efficiency is proposed by including all possible energy flow involved in the engine cycle.
+Experimental implementations are possible with exsiting techiniques, especially those for cold atom systems and optical lattices.[[arXiv:2303.08326]](https://arxiv.org/abs/2303.08326)